vaadin/platform/scripts/generator/templates/template-release-notes.md

 Visit [vaadin.com](https://vaadin.com/) to get started.

-## New and Noteworthy Since Vaadin 21
+## New and Noteworthy Since vaadin 22

-Here are the highlighted new and improved features in vaadin 22.
+Here are the highlighted new and improved features in vaadin 23.
 To see the full list of bug fixes and improvements, check Included Projects and Change Log.

 {{changesSincePrevious}}

 ## Support
-Vaadin 22 is supported for one month after Vaadin 23 has been released.
+vaadin 23 is supported for one month after Vaadin 23 has been released.
 The latest LTS (long term support) version is Vaadin 14.
 More details of our release model are available on our [roadmap page](https://vaadin.com/roadmap).

 Vaadin also provides [commercial support and warranty](https://vaadin.com/support).